SpedRutz/Petinder/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **Finds adoptable pets in your local area and allows for you to chat with other users**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **:scream_cat:,:raised_hands:,:satisfied:**

 ## Milestone Requirements